creative-snails/phisio-log-frontend-web/README.md

 - **Data Privacy:** Aim to implement strong client-side encryption such as AES-256 to protect user data stored locally or in the cloud.

 - **Automated Reports:** Enable users to generate and download periodic reports (CSV, PDF, or JSON) of their health logs for backup or sharing.

 ---

-## 📌 Notes

-- This project is being developed with a focus on **web-first** experience using modern React tooling.
-- Future support for mobile or desktop may be explored depending on user demand.

----